MicrosoftDocs/dynamics365smb-docs/business-central/faqs-marketing-text.md

 ms.reviewer: jswymer
 ---

-# FAQs for item marketing text suggestions
+# FAQ for item marketing text suggestions

 These frequently asked questions (FAQ) describe the AI impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature in Business Central.